solarrabbit99/CustomShop/README.md

 ## Deconflicts

 There are certain data that this plugin uses that may conflict with other plugins or the serverpack.
-Some can be easily deconflicted, while others may require a change in code.

 ### Custom Model IDs

 The following IDs for `Material.PAPER` are used for custom shops.
-Change **BOTH** the conflicting IDs and the respective IDs in `config.yml`.
+Change **BOTH** the conflicting IDs in the items' JSON and the respective IDs in `config.yml`.

 | **ID** | **Model**               |
 | ------ | ----------------------- |